Certificate in Education (Lifelong Learning),

 Policy and Professional Issues

-Academic credit is gained by undertaking assignments and providing evidence of achievement.
+You will be assessed by undertaking assignments and providing evidence in an e-portfolio.
 This allows you to explore topics that are of interest to you, relevant to your working environment, and to your career development.
-You will be part of a Community of Praxis, in which students, tutors and graduates support one another to learn and grow.
+You will be part of what we call our Community of Praxis, in which students, tutors and graduates support one another to learn and grow.

 As part of the Year 2 module Being a Subject Specialist Tutor, you will be expected to attend a two day conference at the University in Huddersfield (currently held during the Easter school holiday weeks in March or April, or whatever equivalent alternative arrangements that the University may implement).
 Attendance is part of the assessment for the module and is mandatory.

-If you are a PGCE or PgDipE applicant you should hold a UK first degree or equivalent and relevant work experience (where appropriate to the subject field).
-You must also hold qualifications at Level 3/4 in the subject area you teach, if this is different from that of your degree.
+If you are a PGCE or PGDipE applicant you should hold a UK first degree or equivalent and relevant work experience (where appropriate to the subject field).
+You must also hold qualifications at Level 3 in the subject area you teach, if this is different from that of your degree.

 If you are applying for the Certificate in Education course you should have a minimum of a Level 3 or equivalent professional qualification and significant work experience in the area you teach (where appropriate to the subject field).

-If you hold CTLLS at Level 4, or Level 4 Certificate in Education and Training or 60 credits of a previous Cert Ed/PGCE you may be eligible to APEL directly into Year 2 of the course, by taking an online bridging route.
-There is an additional cost attached to this and you can find out more about the process here http://consortium.hud.ac.uk/projects/apelbridging/ or you can contact Alison Longden email@example.com
+If you hold CTLLS at Level 4, or Level 4 Certificate in Education and Training or 60 credits of a previous Cert Ed/PGCE you may be eligible to APEL directly into Year 2 of the course, by undertaking a paper based APEL claim.
+There is an additional cost attached to this and for further information please contact Alison Longden email@example.com

 Although, not a condition of entry, we would recommend that you have English and Maths at Level 2 (GCSE or equivalent) as many employers require these qualifications.
 There is the opportunity to study for these at Northern College either alongside the CertEd/PGCE or after completing it.